greg-dubrow/tidy-tuesday-projects/2018/tt_2018-11-27_md_bridges/README.md

       theme(panel.grid.major = element_blank(), panel.grid.minor = element_blank())

 <img src="images/tt_baltbr01-1.png" width="100%" />

+Baltimore City has the lowest percentage of bridges in good condition, Anne Arundel the most.
+Baltimore City & Harford County seems to have the largest percentage of bridges in poor condition.

     ## percent bridge condition by county
     # need to create df object to do subset label call in bar chart